bnason-nf/findallinfile/README.md

 After installing this extension in Visual Studio Code, you should have some new commands available:

-- Find All In File (Regex)
+- **Find All In File: Regex** - search using a [regular expression](https://www.w3schools.com/jsref/jsref_obj_regexp.asp).
-- Find All In File (Case Sensitive String)
+- **Find All In File: Case Sensitive String** - does a simple case-sensitive text search.
-- Find All In File (Case Insensitive String)
+- **Find All In File: Case Insensitive String** - does a simple case-insensitive text search.

 You can use these commands from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), then typing `"Find All In File"` and selecting the variant you want to use.

-The Regex variant of the command allows you to search using a [regular expression](https://www.w3schools.com/jsref/jsref_obj_regexp.asp).

-The Case Sensitive String variant of the command just does a simple case-sensitive text search.

-The Case Insensitive String variant of the command is the same but case-insensitive.
+Alternately, you can bring up the context menu by right mouse clicking on an open editor document, and the same commands should be available, with slightly different names:

+- **Find Regex**
+- **Find Case Sensitive String**
+- **Find Case Insensitive String**

-For each of these you will first be asked to enter a search string, and then all the matching occurrences of your search should show up in the Output window in the `Find All In File` channel.
+For any of these methods you will first be asked to enter a search string, and then all the matching occurrences of your search should show up in the Output window in the `Find All In File` channel.
 Please note that this list does not have any support for selecting an occurrence to go to that location in the file.

 # Legal